aelfric/ncfl-livedocs/cx.md

   if you’d like.
 - A team cannot produce evidence they read - disregard the evidence in your decision and pretend it was never mentioned
+- If a debater/team alleges that their opponent’s evidence is fabricated - you can request to review the evidence and decide how it impacts your decision.
 - A team alleges that their opponent’s evidence is fabricated - this claim would, under NSDA rules, stop the round for the judge to determine win/loss in the debate based solely on the evidence challenge.
 Please confirm that